-The Company prepares the statement of cash flows using the indirect method based on net profit (loss), broken down into three sections:
+The Company prepares the separate statement of cash flows using the indirect method based on net profit (loss), broken down into three sections:

 - a.
 Cash flows from operating activities: flows from operations that constitute the company's main source of revenue, and from those activities that cannot be classified as investing or financing activities.
-These flows include, among others, taxes, transaction costs for acquisitions of subsidiaries, dividends received from associates, joint ventures and financial instruments and interest received on service concession arrangements recognized as financial assets. - cash flows from investing activities: flows from the acquisition and disposal of long-term assets and other investments not included in cash and cash equivalents.
-These flows include, among others, flows related to the acquisition of subsidiaries, associates and joint ventures (excluding for subsidiaries, transaction costs that are presented as cash flows from operating activities), contingent considerations paid for business combinations during the measurement period and up to the amount of the identified liability, cash flows from sales of subsidiaries with loss of control, associates and joint ventures; acquisitions and disposals of intangible assets and property, plant and equipment (including transaction costs and deferred payments at the time of receipt or delivery of the flows), interest received from investments, except for interest received under service concession arrangements recognized as financial assets that are presented as operating activities. - c.
+These flows include, among others, taxes, transaction costs for acquisitions of subsidiaries, dividends received from associates, joint ventures and financial instruments. - b.
+Cash flows from investing activities: correspond to flows from the acquisition and disposal of long-term assets and other investments not included in cash and cash equivalents.
+These flows include, among others, flows related to the acquisition of subsidiaries, associates and joint ventures (excluding for subsidiaries, transaction costs that are presented as cash flows from operating activities), contingent considerations paid for business combinations during the measurement period and up to the amount of the identified liability, cash flows from sales of subsidiaries with loss of control, associates and joint ventures; acquisitions and disposals of intangible assets and property, plant and equipment (including transaction costs and deferred payments at the time of receipt or delivery of the flows), and interest received from investments. - c.
 Cash flows from financing activities: flows from activities that result in a change in the Company's capital structure, whether by the Company's own resources or from third parties.
 These flows include, among others, issues of equity instruments, obtaining and repayment of loans, issuance of bonds and commercial papers and their cancellation, derivatives hedging financial liabilities, and dividend payments.